 The real cost of bad regression testing

 83% of tech professionals (including QA and dev teams) reported burnout.
-You may ask what this has to do with the regression testing strategy.
+You may ask what this has to do with AI in regression testing and overall QA efficiency.

 And we answer: last-minute fixes, overworking, stress… all these factors contribute to reputational damage and to the team’s weariness.
 And as a tech leader, you should take this into account when calculating the real cost of bad testing.

-Because your stakes are higher: each delayed release compounds QA debt, spikes costs, and risks market share.
+Because your stakes are higher: without AI for regression testing, each delayed release compounds QA debt, spikes costs, and risks market share.

 One old report by Tricentis found that downtime has increased by 10% in only one year, with a bottom line of over 200 years.
 And the total loss from software failures was 1+ trillion.
 Yes, this may seem water under the bridge since we are in 2025 now, but still: